Thursday, November 30, 2006 01:05 pm

 paratroopers and a lot of bad fuel.

-Back at the first part of the year Paul Minert asked me to write an article
+Back in the first part of the year Paul Minert asked me to write an article

 about the Hanoi Taxi and the C-141 in general for the American Aviation